 This model is particularly relevant in the context of the internal control system (ICS).
-It divides the various business functions into three distinct lines of defence, each of which has its own duties and responsibilities.
-Thanks to the coordination of business functions and the definition of responsibilities, the model integrates the essential roles and responsibilities of the ICS in the Bank, while also ensuring the effectiveness of the risk management process.
+It divides the various business functions into three distinct lines of defence, each with different duties and responsibilities.
+Thanks to the coordination of business functions and the definition of responsibilities, the ICS integrates the essential roles and responsibilities in the Bank, while also ensuring the effectiveness of the risk management process.

 The first line of defence is formed by the revenue-generating business units, i.e. all front desks.
 These operational units are also the risk owners.
 It is also the role of these business areas to control risks via the development and implementation of suitable controls and to test their effectiveness.
-The second line of defence provides methodical guidelines for this.
+The second line of defence provides methodical specifications for this.

-Comprising the Risk Management, Compliance and Legal departments, it plays an essential role within the model and hence within the Bank's internal control system.
+Comprising the Risk Management, Compliance, Legal, E-Commerce and Lending departments, it plays an essential role within the model and hence within the Bank's ICS.
 The departments mentioned primarily have the role of monitoring and coordinating the control activities of the first line of defence.
 In addition to this, the second line of defence is responsible for ensuring uniform and regular reporting and compliance with the relevant statutory requirements within the Bank.